idmc-labs/helix-client/README.md

 ### Run

 ```
-# Run docker-container and automatically install all depedencies
+# Run docker-container and automatically install all dependencies
 docker-compose up
 ```